Particular/docs.particular.net/nservicebus/hosting/critical-errors.md

 ## Custom handling

-A custom critical error handler can be provided to override the default behavior.
+//A custom critical error handler can be provided to override the default behavior.

-Examples of reasons to consider implementating a custom critical error action include:
+It's possible to provide a custom Critical Error Action handler to override the default behavior.

+Some situations where custom critial error handling might be useful are:

-* Restarting the endpoint and resetting the transport connection may resolve underlying issues in receiving or dispatching messages.
+* To restart the endpoint and reset the transport connection to attempt to resolve underlying issues in receiving or dispatching messages.
 * To notify support personnel when the endpoint has raised a critical error.
-* The endpoint contains a handler which must not be executed beyond the configured recoverability policy.
+* To stop an endpoint handler from executing beyond the configured recoverability policy.

-Define a custom handler using the following code.
+To define a custom handler use the following code.

 snippet: DefiningCustomHostErrorHandlingAction